Skip to main content

 No rip-and-replace upgrades or renovation.
 No expensive proprietary systems.
 Aria works with the technology already in your home, runs locally on your own hardware for privacy and reliability, and is installed and supported by someone you know and can actually reach.

-Aria does four things, well.
+The foundation: four things, done well.

 One dashboard, in your pocket